Reconstructing Galaxy Cluster Mass Maps using Score-based Generative Modeling: Machine Learning

+which effectively minimizes the normalized difference between the noised and unnoised maps.
+This method cleverly utilizes the conditional distribution only during training as a surrogate to optimize the marginal score that we want to estimate.
+In practice, the expectation is approximated by the samples of our data, and the optimization process produces the best $\theta^*$ that best matches the score.
+The trained model $s_{\theta^*}(\bm{\tilde{x}}, \sigma)$ is then used as an estimate of the score term $\nabla_{\bm{x}}\log p_t(\bm{x})$ in equation \ref{eq:sde_reverse}.
+Note that $\sigma$ and $t$ are used interchangeably here, and in particular we describe the noising process in SDEs with the independent variable $t$, but during score matching we describe the noise as $\sigma$.

-Finally, a model trained to learn the score from Equation~\ref{eq:sde_reverse} will be able to sample realizations of dark matter and gas maps from a Gaussian random field.
+Next, a model trained to learn the score from the objective function \ref{eq:surrogate_obj} will be able to sample realizations of dark matter and gas maps from a Gaussian random field.
 However, in our framework we would like to not only learn the distribution of dark matter and gas, but also be able to sample from it conditioned on SZ and X-ray maps, that is, we would like to learn the posterior $p_t(\bm{x} | \bm{y})$, where $\bm{y} = (\text{SZ}, \text{X-ray})$ are the conditional inputs.
 We can rewrite the reverse SDE to learn a mapping from $p_{t=T}(\bm{x} | \bm{y})$ to $p_{t=0}(\bm{x} | \bm{y})$, given by

-where we learn an additional gradient of the conditional forward process, $\nabla_{\bm{x}}\log p_t(\bm{y} | \bm{x})$, as part of our parameterized network.
-This will be the actual reverse SDE we use in training.